aaxlee/Bigint/README.md

 # Bigint

-C data structure that supports integers larger than unsigned long long
+C data structure that supports integers larger than unsigned long long in a single header file
-- Single header file
-- Stack-based

 Features
 - No heap allocations